 If your employee turnover is high, if your employee engagement level is low, if older employees unexpectedly retire, you risk losing valuable talent.
 In today’s competitive market replacing a high-quality, highly engaged workforce is nearly impossible.
 The ability to effectively hire, retain, deploy, and engage talent—at all levels—is really the only true competitive advantage an organization possesses.
 Your talent management team needs the skills to lead the organization to establish best practices in Talent Management.

 What are the key components of a highly effective talent management process?

 - Identify and tie talent management needs to the organization’s current and future business strategies.

-- Determine the key gaps between the talent and skills needed now to the talent and skills required to drive business success in the future.
+- Determine the key gaps between the talent and skills needed now and the talent and skills required to drive business success in the future.

 - Focus on talent development to improve performance in current roles and prepare for the transition to the next level.

-- Identify the critical success factors required to successfully execute the plan by involving others and gaining commitment and accountability.
+- Identify the critical success factors required to effectively execute the plan by involving others and gaining commitment and accountability.

-- Identify metrics to measure the results of the Talent Strategy Business during and after implementation.
+- Identify metrics to measure the results of the Talent Strategy during and after implementation.

-- Align your talent management functions to effectively support one another during the change to improve the processes and sustain the strategy.
+- Align your talent management functions to successfully support one another during the change, to improve the processes and sustain the strategy.